heropon1k/Refactoring/README.md

-# 01 HTML, CSS, and Git: Code Refactor
+Horiseon Code Refactor

-## Challenges in This Course
+## Description

-There are two types of Challenges in this course.
-Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.
+This project aims to refactor the Horiseon website homepage.
+The purpose of refactoring the website is to make the code more efficient and readable.
+By refactoring, it allows a search engine to find the website easier without changing the display of the webstie.

 ### Challenge Types